vegidio/docker-nodejs/README.md

 These are the parameters that you must set for each application.
 All fields are mandatory:

 - `uid`: a string to uniquely identify your app.
-- `append`: a boolean to set if you want to application logs to be appended together every time the server runs.
+- `append`: a boolean to set if you want the application logs to be appended together every time the server runs.
-- `watch`: a boolean to set if you want that application to automatically restart if any file is changed or created in the application folder.
+- `watch`: a boolean to set if you want the application to automatically restart when a file is changed or created in the application folder.
-- `script`: a string that specifies that script that must be executed to run the application.
+- `script`: a string that specifies what script must be executed when the application runs.
-- `sourceDir`: a string to specify the path where the application folder is located. **Important:** the path __must__ start with `/var/www/` and be concatenated with the folder that you created on step [#2](#directory-structure) of the directory structure.
+- `sourceDir`: a string that specify the path where the application folder is located. **Important:** the path __must__ start with `/var/www/` and be concatenated with the folder that you created on step [#2](#directory-structure) of the directory structure.
 - `args`: an array with the list of ports (in string format) that you want to expose for that application.

 ## Running the instance